Small DIY Patio Makeover

 Check out this small patio makeover on a budget.
 We used a few DIY projects to help save money, and it turned out great!
 The patio makeover is complete with string lights and a rustic patio table.
 You will love the before and after pictures.

 It is finally here – our small patio makeover reveal day!
-We have been hard at work turning our patio into the perfect spot to relax after a long summer day.
-It took me awhile to come up with a design plan for this space because there wasn’t a lot of room to work with.
+After looking at DIY patio makeover ideas, we came up with a game plan.
+We’ve been hard at work turning our patio into the perfect spot to relax after a long summer day.
+It took me awhile to come up with a design plan for this space because there wasn’t a lot of room to work with and I was trying to keep this project budget friendly.
 But I came across this post from one of my favorite bloggers, Lauren at Blesser’ House, and instantly I had new hope for our boring little patio.

 I present to you our brand new patio!

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 - DIY Coffee table (checkout the tutorial here)